abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 ## Dynamic Programming

-It's a method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions using a memory-based data structure (array, map, etc).
+It's a technique to solve the problems by breaking it down into a collection of sub-problems, solving each of those sub-problems just once, and storing their solutions using a memory-based data structure (`array`, `map`, etc).

 > It's an optimization technique using `"caching"` ("Do you have something you can cache?")